I spend almost all my time on 3 things:

 Ultimately, working with financial data has it's limitations, and I was ready for a bigger challenge.
 At work, I started using SQL more and creating custom dashboards and reporting.
 This lead me to complete an intensive Data Science & Machine Learning boot camp through Thinkful, a technology school (backed in part by Peter Thiel).

 Upon completion of the boot camp, I joined Bank of America's Research & Innovation team as a Data Scientist.
-My job is to research new use-cases for data science and machine learning at the bank.
-Recently, I've been working with graph databases and network analysis techniques for financial crime detection, and exploring future applications in Quantum Computing.
+My job was to research new use-cases for data science and machine learning at the bank.
+Most notably, I worked a lot with graph databases and network analysis techniques for financial crime detection, and exploring future applications in Quantum Computing.

 My motivation to continually learn and grow in the field of artificial intelligence comes from an understanding of how incredibly important and scary it is.
 AI innovation seems to be happening so quickly that we will not have a chance to digest and actually "choose" enormous society changes - they will just happen.
 One day soon, AI may either threaten humanity, or become part of humanity.